 Another claim on their website, as of January 7th, 2021, is that they have a network of 2,000+ servers.
 Another one is that they have a network of 1000+ servers.
 I found on another page of their website that they have 3,000+ servers.
 Finally, I contacted their affiliate marketing PR team to inquire about this, and they told me that they now have 3,500+ servers, a number I finally found on Ivacy’s VPN servers page.

 The page lists 793 VPN servers, so I’ll go with that.
 To clarify, 793 VPN servers is not a bad number at all.
 But the inconsistency in numbers looks like a feeble marketing attempt.
 Most VPN providers follow similar tactics without providing all server hostnames.

 Ivacy does provide a list of VPN server hostnames, though.

 Now after going full bad cop, let’s list the positives of Ivacy.
 Ivacy offers various apps, including Windows, Mac, Android, and iOS, accompanied by Chrome, Edge, and Firefox extensions.

 There are also instructions for manually setting up the service on routers, Kodi, Linux, Roku, consoles, and more devices.
-This is an impressive app and device support, and it's very well documented.
-You will not have trouble setting up Ivacy on major platforms, as it's a pretty straightforward process.
+This is an impressive app and device support and very well documented.
+You will not have trouble setting up Ivacy on major platforms, as it’s a straightforward process.

-Ivacy is torrent-friendly, while it also offers malware blocking and a no-logging policy.
-The service supports up to five simultaneous connections, and it has an Internet kill switch to protect your privacy in the case of disconnects.
+Ivacy is torrent-friendly and offers malware blocking and a no-logging policy.
+The service supports up to five simultaneous connections and has an Internet kill switch to protect your privacy in the case of disconnects.